-A female cat’s nipples will pink up and become swollen around the third week of pregnancy.
-This is perfectly normal.
-A female cat’s nipples will pink up and become swollen around the third week of pregnancy.
-This is perfectly normal.
+A female cat’s nipples will pink up and become enlarged from the third week of pregnancy, which is perfectly normal.

 Antibiotics to treat the infection and analgesics (painkillers) if necessary.
 Use warm compresses on the area to help the milk drain from the gland(s).

 Mammary cancer is the third most common cancer in cats and is usually due to an adenocarcinoma, which is a fast-growing tumour.
-This occurs most often in unspayed older female cats, although it can affect spayed females and even male cats.
+Unspayed older female cats are at highest risk, although it can affect spayed females and even male cats (less than 1%).
 Mammary cancer can affect one or multiple glands.

 A firm, nodular mass around one or more of the mammary glands, ulceration of the skin, milky or bloody discharge from the nipple, infection, swelling, pain and unexpected weight loss.